The Laura Quinn Wild Bird Sanctuary

 Key Features of the Laura Quinn Wild Bird Sanctuary

-- Home to over 100 rescued birds, including pelicans, hawks, owls, egrets, and ospreys.
+- The sanctuary is home to a variety of rescued birds, which may include pelicans, hawks, owls, herons, egrets, cormorants, and ospreys.

-- Non-releasable birds remain in the sanctuary as permanent residents.
+- Non-releasable birds may remain at the sanctuary as permanent educational ambassadors.

 - Scenic Nature Trails & Boardwalks

-- Visitors can walk through a tranquil, wooded sanctuary with shaded boardwalks and enclosures.
+- Visitors can enjoy a tranquil walk through a small, natural setting with shaded paths, boardwalks, and bird enclosures.

-- Visitors can observe rescued owls, herons, cormorants, and other Florida seabirds up close.
+- Guests can observe rescued owls, herons, pelicans, cormorants, and other Florida birds from designated viewing areas.

 Recreational Activities & Experiences

-- Wildlife Photography – Capture close-up shots of rescued birds and scenic coastal views.
+- Wildlife Photography – Capture images of rescued birds, native vegetation, and scenic waterfront views; avoid flash and respect posted guidance.

-- Birdwatching Along the Bay – Spot wild herons, ibises, ospreys, and egrets near the water.
+- Birdwatching Along the Water – Watch for wild herons, egrets, pelicans, ospreys, and other birds in the surrounding habitat.

 Vicinity of the Wild Bird Sanctuary